Maritime Law in the UAE

 - Time bar of marine claims; among others

 Our firm will provide focused, efficient, personal, and cost-effective representation in managing your litigation case.
-Al Obaidli & Al Zarooni Advocates & Legal Consultants (Lawyers UAE) is a leading maritime law firm in Dubai with experience in all facets of maritime law including trade law, shipping, shipbuilding, and offshore industries.
+Our Advocates & Legal Consultants specialize as a maritime law firm in Dubai with experience in all facets of maritime law including trade law, shipping, shipbuilding, and offshore industries.
 We are a team of dedicated and experienced maritime attorneys from the United Arab Emirates (UAE), who provide legal services to the shipping industry.

 If you want more information about maritime shipping and trading in the UAE or want us to help you with your maritime matters, contact our law firm in Dubai.